Can Medicaid Take My Car Accident Settlement?

 It may be possible to negotiate with Medicaid regarding the amount they are seeking to recover.
 However, it is important to note that Medicaid has a legal right to recover the amount they paid for medical expenses related to the injury.
 Any negotiation would need to be done within the framework of this legal right.

-Read More: Does Medicaid Cover Ketamine Treatment?
+Read More: Does Roth Ira Affect Medicaid Eligibility?

 If you are considering negotiating with Medicaid, it is important to seek the advice of an attorney who is familiar with Medicaid subrogation and personal injury law.